sutsuyu/disaster-tweet-classifier-ada/README.md

 # Tweets Classifier

 Fine-tune an ada (OpenAI) to classify tweets.
-In this MVP, aiming to identify tweets indicating disaster using the Kaggle dataset:
+In this MVP (Minimum Viable Product), I aim to identify tweets indicating disaster:
 - disaster: "Forest fire near La Ronge Sask.
 Canada"
 - not-disaster: "on the outside you're ablaze and alive but you're dead inside"